Roberto Jiménez (footballer, born 1986): Olympiacos

 Roberto returned to Atlético Madrid on 26 July 2013, signing a four-year contract after an arrangement with Benfica and being immediately loaned to Greek side Olympiacos FC.
 The transfer was questioned by the Portuguese Securities Market Commission, with Benfica explaining that BE Plan, the parent company who originally funded his transfer, defaulted on its obligations, so Zaragoza and Benfica agreed to revert the player's sporting and economic rights, with the latter immediately selling him to Atlético Madrid for €6 million.

 On 5 November 2013, Roberto put on a player of the match performance against his former club Benfica, in a 1–0 win in Piraeus in the season's UEFA Champions League.
 In February of the following year, Olympiacos and Atlético reached an agreement for a permanent €2.5 million transfer, and he signed a four-year contract with the former; prior the official announcement, news regarding the move were announced through the Karaiskakis Stadium loudspeakers during a match against Panionios FC.

-Roberto saved several shots in a 1–0 home win over Juventus F.C. in the Champions League on 22 October 2014, but his team eventually did not progress from the group stage.
+Roberto saved several shots in a 1–0 home win over Juventus FC in the Champions League on 22 October 2014, but his team eventually did not progress from the group stage.

 Espanyol

 On 22 June 2016, Roberto became new manager Quique Sánchez Flores' first signing at RCD Espanyol, penning a three-year contract for €3 million.
-On 5 July of the following year, after playing second-fiddle to Diego López, he moved to fellow league club Málaga CF on loan.
+On 5 July of the following year, after playing second-fiddle to Diego López, he moved to fellow top-tier club Málaga CF on loan.

 Upon his return to the RCDE Stadium, Roberto did not take part in any more league games as López was present in all 38 fixtures.